 Imagine a time when grocery store shelves are empty, power is spotty, or where there’s no heat for the winter.
 If you’re not prepared, the idea can be scary.

 You’ll want to have backup power sources in place, and that means having a way to store those extra batteries safely for emergencies.
 Proper storage can be challenging, particularly for new preppers.
-However, knowing how to properly store batteries is important and this article aims to help you with that.

 How Long Does Battery Last If Unused

 The quality of most batteries varies based on when or who creates them and the battery type.
 Extreme temperatures, high humidity, and environmental factors impact the battery’s shelf life.
 Batteries of higher quality will also have a longer shelf life.

 A lithium battery’s shelf life is usually between 10 and 12 years.
 However, shelf life varies greatly depending on various parameters, including chemical composition and battery manufacturers; one of these batteries may occasionally survive up to 20 years.